South Africa: The aftermath of land reforms – DW – 02/11/2025

 White exodus?

 Following Trump's order, more than 20,000 queries reached the South African Chamber of Commerce (SACCUSA) in the United States, crashing its servers.
-"Given the scale of interest, SACCUSA estimates that this figure could represent over 50,000 individuals looking to leave South Africa and seek resettlement in the United States," Neil Diamond, head of SACCUSA told AFP.
-However, at the same time many groups, including right-wing movements like Afri-Forum and the Orania Movement in South Africa, have released statements that they did not wish to leave their homeland and instead would welcome help form the US in South Africa.
+"Given the scale of interest, SACCUSA estimates that this figure could represent over 50,000 individuals looking to leave South Africa and seek resettlement in the United States," Neil Diamond, head of SACCUSA, told the AFP news agency.
+However, at the same time, many groups, including right-wing movements like Afri-Forum and the Orania Movement in South Africa, have released statements that they did not wish to leave their homeland and instead would welcome help form the US in South Africa.

 Relics of apartheid today